 In preparing for the Spanish Examination, students may find it helpful to review standard college Spanish textbooks used in the United States.

-The following texts are currently used in first and second-semester Spanish courses at The University of Texas at Brownsville and Texas Southmost College, and can be purchased at the university bookstore:
+The following texts are currently used in first and second-semester Spanish courses at The University of Texas at Brownsville, and can be purchased at the university bookstore:

 La Lengua que heredamos, by Marqués.